Thomas J. Leib: Second Seminole War

 In the fall of 1836, the Army decided to re-occupy the previously abandoned Fort Alabama site.
 The newly built fortification, consisting of a stockade, storehouse, and magazine, was named Fort Forster in honor of Lieutenant Colonel William Foster, the officer leading the detachment that constructed the works.
 Located approximately 30 miles northeast of Tampa Bay, the area was adjacent to a bridge across the Hillsborough River.

-In December 1836, Commodore Alexander J Dallas, commander of the Navy's West Indian Squadron, conferred in Tampa Bay with Commanding General Thomas Sidney Jessup.
+In December 1836, Commodore Alexander J. Dallas, commander of the Navy's West Indian Squadron, conferred in Tampa Bay with Commanding General Thomas Sidney Jessup.
 The Commodore offered sailors and marines to man several static forts to free army and militia troops to pursue a mobile campaign against the Seminoles.

 Aboard USS Concord, located in Tampa Bay, Captain Mix selected Lt.
 Leib to lead a detachment of two midshipmen and fifty sailors to proceed to Fort Foster.
 In early January 1837, Leib marched north and garrisoned Fort Foster.
 Over the next few weeks, Seminole bands attacked the fort and twice tried to burn the bridge.
 The garrison, under Leib's command, successfully resisted these attacks.
 Gradually the troops in the field began to withdraw from the swamps and brush and returned to the forts.
-In March, U.S. Army troops replaced Leib and his sailors.
+In March, US Army troops replaced Leib and his sailors.

 Upon detaching USS Concord, Leib went on an extended leave of absence.
 He did not return to active sea duty.
 He was promoted to commander on March 30, 1844.

 Personal life

 In June 1828, Leib married Caroline Matilda Harrison (1803–1893) at Priestly Lodge in Philadelphia.
-Caroline Harrison was the niece of former U.S. Senator for Pennsylvania and Philadelphia postmaster Michael Leib (1760-1822).
+Caroline Harrison was the niece of former US Senator for Pennsylvania and Philadelphia postmaster Michael Leib (1760-1822).
 They had five children: John Lewis (b.
 1829), Lydia Virginia (b.
 1830), Mary Jacoba (b.
 1834), Harrison (b.
 1839).

 Leib died July 14, 1851, aged 45 years.
 He is buried in Laurel Hill Cemetery, Philadelphia.